canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 ```

 > **NOTE** Since the configurations provided using actions take the precedence,
-> adding configuration already specified via relation will effectively override
+> the configuration items already provided by the integration may be overridden,
-> them, thus allowing some customization on top of what provided by the relations.
+> thus allowing some customisation of what is automatically configured by default.